crate/cratedb-guide/docs/start/video/index.md

 ::::{card} CrateDB curated videos
 :class-footer: sd-fs-6

-In [this video playlist] Simon Prickett shares videos he has been part of that show what CrateDB is and how you can use it for a variety of projects.
+In [this video playlist] Simon Prickett shares videos that show what CrateDB is and how you can apply it in various scenarios across many projects.
 Don't miss the relevant [CrateDB customer stories].
 ::::